scandinave/accessControlMiddleware/README.md

     }
 }
 ```
-If you want change this functionnality simply pass your custom filter function to the AccessControlMiddleware contructor.To disable this feature and post filter resource in your route, just pass a empty function :
+If you want change this functionality simply pass your custom filter function to the AccessControlMiddleware constructor.To disable this feature and post filter resource in your route, just pass an empty function :

 ### transformUserName

-This middleware handle the use of User rigth in AccessControl like Role.
-To differenciate between Role and User with the same name (eg: Admin role and Admin user), you can pass a function that will updates all the users names.
-For example you can prefixe all the users names with __u-__.
+This middleware handle the use of User right in AccessControl like Role.
+To differentiate between Role and User with the same name (eg: Admin role and Admin user), you can pass a function that will updates all the users names.
+For example, you can prefix all the users names with __u-__.

 How you load your users and roles inside accessControl is up to you and out of the scope of this middleware.
-AccessControl does not provide any support of user's base authorization but it's work really well.
+AccessControl does not provide any support of user's base authorization, but it's work really well.

 ## Specifics/dynamics resources
-To grant authorizations to a specific resource or a set of resources, you must tell to AccessControlMiddleware, which resources a users can access.
-To do that, define a resources entry in your access token payload in this form:
+To grant authorizations to a specific resource or a set of resources, you must tell to AccessControlMiddleware, which resources a user can access.
+To do that, define a resource's entry in your access token payload in this form:

 ```javascript
 resources: [